jbowes/repl/content/modern-webhook-signatures.md

 the extra step of checking the expiration time.
 Why not let a specification (and hopefully a standard library) handle it for you and your receivers?

+At Manifold, we implemented request signing based on an earlier version of the spec, but modified to address some shortcomings in the spec at the time (notably that while header contents were included in the signature, the header names were not).
+You can read about that implementation, and see code samples, [here][mansig].
+We deviated from the spec at the time, but now, you don't have to.

 [xhub]: https://repl.ca/what-is-x-hub-signature/ "What is x-hub-signature?"
 [nft]: https://en.wikipedia.org/wiki/Non-fungible_token "Wikipedia's description of non-fungible tokens"
 [clubhouse]: https://www.joinclubhouse.com/ "Some app or something. not the cooking spice brand.
 I'm disappointed, too"
 [webhook]: https://en.wikipedia.org/wiki/Webhook "Webhook description on Wikipedia"
 [httpsig]: https://datatracker.ietf.org/doc/draft-ietf-httpbis-message-signatures/ "Signing HTTP Messages IETF tracker"
 [idemp]: https://en.wikipedia.org/wiki/Idempotence "Wikipedia's description of idempotence"
+[mansig]: https://docs.manifold.co/enterprise/sell-in-marketplaces/development-guide/request-signing "Archive.org backup of Manifold request signing"